The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: The simulation

 \subsubsection{AGN feedback}

-We implement AGN feedback following accretion events using the dual mode approach of \citet{Dubois2012}.
-At low Eddington ratio $\chi < \chi_{\rm crit}$, the AGN is in ``radio mode'', while it is in ``quasar mode'' when $\lambda_{\rm Edd} \geq 0.01$.
+We implemented AGN feedback following accretion events using the dual mode approach of \citet{Dubois2012}.
+At low Eddington ratio $\chi < \chi_{\rm crit}$, the AGN is in `radio mode', while it is in `quasar mode' when $\lambda_{\rm Edd} \geq 0.01$.

 For the quasar mode, each sink particle dumps an amount $\dot{E}_{\rm AGN} \Delta t$ of thermal energy over a timestep $\Delta t$ in a sphere of radius $\Delta x$ centred on the BH.
 The energy injection rate is calculated as